OSSwebmaster2003/OSSwebmaster2003/README.md

-# Hi there, I'm Abdusamad! 👋
+# Hi there, I'm Otabek! 👋

 🎯 **Frontend Developer & Tech Enthusiast**
 🚀 Passionate about React, Vue, and TypeScript